What is the adoption process?

-You must be aware that cats are in the homes of Richard and Fiona or a fosterer, so you cannot just phone and come and browse in someone’s home.
+You must be aware that cats are in the homes of a fosterer, so you cannot just phone and come and browse in someone’s home.
 You have to do a form and be a match and then we can liase with the fosterer about you viewing a cat when they have someone else home.
-If you arrange to come and view a cat, we may more it to rescue – so you need to keep any arrangement made.
+If you arrange to come and view a cat, we may more it to the main fosterer – so you need to keep any arrangement made.

 Where are rescue cats located?

-Most cats are usually in Essex, London, Greater London, Kent or Norfolk.
-We do have other fosterers around England and a safe house in Wales to take in cats if urgent, while we can arrange to collect from them.
-Look at each listing for an Available cat to find location.
+We do have other fosterers around England at times and a safe house in Wales and some other areas to take in cats if urgent, while we can arrange to collect from them.

 Can you help transport a cat to an adopter?